Before we compare Webull Vs Robinhood, we should talk a bit about overall investing methods.

 Since both of these services are famous for 0 fee commissions, you might think that there isn’t much to talk about in this section.

 And, if you’re just going to be using their basic services, you’d be right.
-However, each of these platforms has some additional features not included in the free version that are behind a paywall, which is what we will be discussing.
+However, each of these platforms has some additional features not included in the free version that is behind a paywall, which is what we will be discussing.

 Robinhood’s paid option is called Robinhood Gold, which you can get for $5/month.
 Robinhood Gold offers the following features: